 Does Cold Turkey Work on Mobile?

-No. Cold Turkey is only available for Windows and macOS.
-The developer has stated that mobile operating systems do not allow the level of system access needed to make blocking truly hard to bypass.
+No. Cold Turkey runs on Windows and macOS only.
+According to the developer, mobile operating systems do not allow the level of system access needed for strong bypass prevention.

 Does Freedom Work on Linux?

+Only in a limited way.
 Freedom offers a Chrome extension for Linux that blocks websites in Chrome only.
-It cannot block desktop apps, doesn’t work in Firefox or Edge, and provides no system-level protection.
-Linux users looking for full functionality can explore Freedom app alternatives for Linux.
+It does not block desktop apps and does not work in Firefox or Edge.
+Linux users who need full blocking can explore Freedom app alternatives for Linux.

 Can You Bypass Cold Turkey?

-Cold Turkey is designed to be difficult to bypass during locked blocks.
-It blocks the task manager, prevents time changes, and locks the uninstaller.
-No blocking tool is completely bypass-proof, but Cold Turkey comes close for most users.
+It is difficult during locked blocks.
+Cold Turkey blocks the task manager, prevents system time changes, and locks the uninstaller.
+No blocking tool is fully bypass-proof, but Cold Turkey is one of the harder ones to work around.

 Is Freedom Free to Use?

+Yes, in part.
 Freedom offers a free plan with seven sessions and limited features.
-Full functionality, including Locked Mode and scheduling, requires Premium ($39.99 per year) or lifetime access ($99.50).
+Full features, including Locked Mode and scheduling, require Premium ($39.99 per year) or lifetime access ($99.50).

 References: